dabapps/django-readers/README.md

 The resulting nested dictionary structure may be returned from as view as a JSON response (assuming all your projectors return JSON-serializable values), or included in a template context in place of a queryset or model instance.

-A spec is a list, which may contain:
+A spec is a list.
+Under the hood, the `spec` module is a very lightweight wrapper on top of `pairs` - it applies simple transformations to the items in the list to replace with with the relevant pair functions.
+The list may contain:

-* _strings_, which are interpreted as field names,
+* _strings_, which are interpreted as field names and are replaced with `pairs.field`,
-* _dictionaries_, which are interpreted as relationships (with the keys specifying the relationship name and the values being specs for projecting the related objects)
+* _dictionaries_, which are interpreted as relationships (with the keys specifying the relationship name and the values being specs for projecting the related objects) and are replaced with `pairs.auto_relationship`.
 * _pairs_ of `(prepare, project)` functions (see previous section), which are left as-is.

 The example from the last section may be written as the following spec: